GerardRagbir/DungeonDice/README.md

 - [ ] Add options for rolling with advantage/disadvantage ('--a' and '--d')
 - [ ] Add test cases

 Fixes:

 - [X] Random number generator did not account for returning the integer "0"
-- [X] Rolled back V2 changes due to instability in the main thread.
+- [X] Rolled back V2 changes due to instability in the main thread

+Issues:

+- "help" command fails to register

-<h5> Build Instructions
+<h5> Build Instructions </h5>

 - Install [Dart](https://dart.dev/get-dart)
 - Clone this repository and navigate to ./bin folder in your terminal
 - Compile using the [dart compile command](https://dart.dev/tools/dart-compile) OR
 - Use the [dart run command](https://dart.dev/tools/dart-run)

 <pre><code>
 dart run bin/dungeondice.dart
 </code></pre>